chriskyfung/qwiklabs-completed-labs-tracker/.github/CONTRIBUTING.md

-# Contributing to Google Cloud Skills Boost Lab Completion Tracker
+# Contributing to Google Skills Lab Completion Tracker

 First off, thank you for considering contributing!
 It's people like you that make this project great.